guenichone/immo-crawler/README.md

 Run *npm start* from the **frontend**.

 That's it !
-You can connect localhost:4200 with a brower and used your data.
+You can connect localhost:4200 with a brower and use your data.

 # Known bugs